astral-sh/ruff/CONTRIBUTING.md

 * should not contain instructions on what you what you should use instead (these belong in the rule documentation and the `autofix_title` for rules that have autofix)

+When re-implementing rules from other linters, this convention is given more importance than preserving the original rule name.

 ### Example: Adding a new configuration option

 Ruff's user-facing settings live in a few different places.